 After chill time you have a light and bright quinoa salad.
 Aside from being delicious, this cold salad is packed with nutrients.
 You can add some prawns or serve with a piece of fish, or any grilled meat.

 Lisa completed the Monash University ‘Low FODMAP Diet For IBS’ online training course for Health Professionals.
-If you’d help getting started on a low FODMAP diet see her step by step course: Implementing a low FODMAP Diet
+If you’d like help getting started on a low FODMAP diet see the “How to Implement a Low FODMAP Diet” course.